BlaireLeone/bulma-clean-theme/processing-herbs.md

 ### *Storing*

 Like any self-respecting herbalists, we store our garbled herbs in mason jars!
 But any air tight containers will do for the freshest taste and most medicinal value.
 If you don't have air tight containers, the next best thing is ensuring your containers don't allow moisture/humidity, which will turn your herbs to mold.

 ![img](https://lh4.googleusercontent.com/P53bDzx14Iy1KZdXz7ggvZzbUYj5YNgVVChpIoiwkYieEo-48KSujcxDQKw5vS5s5zpwv5oLKFFT5toZ3O-k2aIhLkxgtJJGO2jH-H-I3Z-6aatDM9wf7I4EQrDu0G2693nAbuJT)

-If you want to know more, check out [this video](https://www.youtube.com/watch?v=0TdvtQeF3_I) and [this video](https://www.youtube.com/watch?v=LHuVNPWE044) featuring our very own Shea Smith for a more detailed look at herb processing via mint and rosemary.
-Or come by the shop and speak to one of our specialists.
+If you want to know more, check out [this video](https://www.youtube.com/watch?v=0TdvtQeF3_I) and [this video](https://www.youtube.com/watch?v=LHuVNPWE044) featuring our very own Shea Smith for a more detailed look at herb processing using mint and rosemary.
+Or come by the shop and speak to one of our specialists!